bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Playbook
 --------

-Lets create our playbook, which will contains a list of roles to apply on management1 host.
+Let's create a playbook, which will contain a list of roles to apply on management1 host.

 Create file /etc/ansible/playbooks/myplaybook.yml with the following content: